50+ Fun & Special Things to Do on Christmas Eve 2023 (to start new traditions!)

 Whether you use a store bought gingerbread kit, or fashion your own of graham crackers, icing, and random candy, decorating gingerbread houses is really fun.

-Plus, they’ll look so cute and festive sitting out on Christmas Eve.
+Plus, they’ll look so cute and festive sitting out on Christmas Eve, and it’ll be fun for the whole family.

 22. Cookie decorating party

-No need to be a pastry chef to decorate cookies.
+No need to be a pastry chef to decorate Christmas cookies.

 You can even roll out store bought sugar cookie dough and press festive shapes with cookie cutters.